 The bright white sand dunes of White Sands make a perfect backdrop for both commercial filming and photography.
 Throughout the years, many feature films, car commercials, fashion photography, and more have used the gypsum dunes as their setting.

-In order to preserve and protect resources and to assure the enjoyment of those resources by the public, the following guidelines are established by the superintendent of White Sands National Monument as they relate to filming and photographic activities within monument boundaries.
+In order to preserve and protect resources and to assure the enjoyment of those resources by the public, the following guidelines are established by the superintendent of White Sands National Park as they relate to filming and photographic activities within park boundaries.
 Please read our Commerical Filming and Photography FAQ brocure as well as the informaiton below to learn how to submit a permit.

 Commercial Film and Photography permits are issued for photography, filming, and associated sound recording to ensure protection of resources, to prevent significant disruption of normal visitor uses, or when they involve props, models, professional crews and casts or set dressings.
 Permits are required for access to areas normally closed to the visiting public.